-GHMC polls: Amit Shah in Hyderabad, to visit Bhagyalakshmi Temple, hold roadshow today
+GHMC polls: Amit Shah holds roadshow in Secunderabad after performing 'aarti' at Bhagyalakshmi Temple

 Hyderabad, Nov 29: Home Minister Amit Shah arrived in Hyderabad on Sunday to begin his rally in preparation for the upcoming Greater Hyderabad Municipal Corporation (GHMC) polls that will begin from December 1.
 Shah will hold a roadshow to appeal to the people in Hyderabad to vote for the party in the upcoming civic polls.